Insights Stream estimation

 As it is not possible to maintain a count for every possible combination of the filters we support, we need to estimate some of those combinations.
 Even though we might not have a specific count for all complex filter combinations, we can determine how many mentions that filter combination has by doing a few computations.
 Depending on the exact filters, the estimation can have a high degree of certainty.

-Does more filters mean less accurate results?
+Do more filters mean less accurate results?

 No. Narrowing search results with more filters doesn’t mean the accuracy of the metrics will decrease.
 In some cases the opposite happens.
 If the applied filters return a small number of mentions, in many cases we can go through every single mention and build the complex count combination on the fly, giving 100% accurate results.